SciCatProject/documentation/Development/Documentation.md

 # Documentation

-The bulk of the documentation is stored in a dedeicated *documentation* repository.
-It covers all compinents of the software, i.e  frontend and backend.
+The bulk of the documentation is stored in a dedicated *documentation* repository.
+It covers all components of the software, i.e  frontend and backend.
 It is structured into different capters.
-The documentation tool [honhit](https://honkit.netlify.app/) (successor of gitbook) is used.
+The documentation tool [honkit](https://honkit.netlify.app/) (successor of gitbook) is used.

 ## Building and Editing Locally